msix29/Roblox-Luau/README.md

 # Roblox Luau Language Server

 [Original Project](https://github.com/sumneko/lua-language-server) by [sumneko](https://github.com/sumneko).
-I used [this](https://github.com/codesenseAye/roblox-lsp-plus-knit) version of it made by [codesenseAye](https://github.com/codesenseAye), big thanks to him for Knit support.
-I added more functionality to hover providers and support to work with [my edited version of better comments](https://marketplace.visualstudio.com/items?itemName=Msix29.better-comments-edited)
+I used [this](https://github.com/codesenseAye/roblox-lsp-plus-knit) version of it made by [codesenseAye](https://github.com/codesenseAye), big thanks to him for adding Knit support.

 Make sure you don't have both [Lua](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) by sumneko and Roblox LSP enabled.

+## Cleaning the source code

+Me, msix29 took the decision to clean the source code and I've done so for the most part but have stopped and this extension has been discontinued.
+It's completely functional though

 ## Install In VSCode